CraigBryan/visions-dot-com-scraper/README.md

 ##Testing:
 I was unsure how to go about testing my scraper in a reliable manner.
 Scrapy contracts seemed a weak (either that or I don't understand them fully), and I don't know the best practices to test scrapers.

 I decided that the most likely reason for this code to break is that the [www.visions.ca](http://www.visions.ca) would change, and therefore my selectors would stop working.
 So, I wrote another spider `test_spider.py` and I'm using it to independently test each css selector I used against a known live page.
 That way, if the tests start failing, I'll be alerted that the site has changed somehow.
 I also had to add a supporting module `tests.py` to run tests on this new spider.
-Overall, I think there are a lot of ways to improve the testing I've implemented for this crawler.
+Unfortunately, the tests may also themselves break for innoculous website changes.
+For example, if the product I'm using to test my 'sale price' selector is no longer on sale, that test will fail, even if the selector still works fine.